EQT Corporation Congressional Trading

 What is the most recent congressional EQT (EQT) trade?

-The most recent disclosed EQT (EQT) trade was a purchase by Gilbert Cisneros, filed Mar 8, 2026.
+The most recent disclosed EQT (EQT) trade was a sale by Rohit Khanna, filed Jul 5, 2026.

 Browse all stocks Congress tradesCongressional trading overviewEQT (EQT) stock overview